oktadev/okta-blog/_source/_posts/2020-07-02-spring-boot-using-java-modules.md

     requires spring.data.mongodb;

     exports com.okta.developer.animals.bird;
 }
 ```

 Each `requires` keyword signalize that this module will be depending on some other module.
-Spring, on version 5, is not modularized yet so its JAR files doesn't have the `module-info.java`.
+Spring, on version 5, is not modularized yet so its JAR files don't have the `module-info.java`.
-When you have a dependency on the `modulepath` (former classpath for non modular applications) like this they will be available as `automatic modules`.
+When you have a dependency on the `modulepath` (former classpath for non-modular applications) like this they will be available as `automatic modules`.

-An `automatic module` gets its name from the property `Automatic-Module-Name` inside `MANIFEST.MF` or from the filename itself if that is absent.
+An `automatic module` gets its name from the property `Automatic-Module-Name` inside `MANIFEST.MF` or from the `JAR` filename itself if that is absent.

 On Spring 5 the team was nice enough to put the `Automatic-Module-Name` for all the libraries.
 So those are the names used on our persistence app dependencies: `spring.beans`, `spring.context`, `spring.data.commons`, `spring.data.mongodb`.

-The `exports` keyword means that all classes on that package will be available for modules that uses this one.
+The `exports` keyword exports all classes in the package.
+When another module uses a `requires` clause referencing this one it will have access to those classes.

+In this example, the module is exporting all classes under `com.okta.developer.animals.bird` package.

-### Modularize `application` app
+### Modularize `application` App

 Create a module declaration file `application/src/main/java/module-info.java` with the following content: